00-YusraKhan/Ai266-spring22/PROJECT/README.md

 In this i have used grid search, minmax algorithm and Multinomial Naive Bayes Model.
 ###### PROBLEM I FACE:

 I Tried Almost all alpha value but accuracy does not go beyond 54 even if I increase the value of alpha or cross validation there is no any big effect on the accuracy.
+Maybe it will increase when we will take big value but it will more take too much time and my laptop not be able to handle this processing.
 ![assignment03](https://user-images.githubusercontent.com/99585437/169690182-6c4912b6-8f0e-47d2-bea1-f25c70e8436a.jpeg)